-Brandon: It needs to be as straightforward as you can possibly make it.
+Brandon: But – and this is a big caveat here: it needs to be as straightforward as you can possibly make it.
 Avoid annoying memory issues by providing reference cards and simple methods of tracking.
 Have rules that minimize the need for rote memorization.
 (A lot of this is just good game design.)

 Brandon: My absolute favorite way to deal with cognitive accessibility is also possibly the hardest: making a game that can be enjoyed on many levels.
 Very superficial and straightforward strategies, though not necessarily optimal, should still be able to win or – at the very least – really fun to play.